adstuart/azure-sdwan/README.md

 # Introduction

 > This article compliments a two part video series published on YoutTube.
-Part 1 [here](https://youtu.be/a9Z5FuV7yJE) covers the strategy angle and "asking the right questions", whilst Part 2 [here](https://youtu.be/DRYSkxOjetU) is the video couterpart to this article, focused on the technical integration patterns for SD-WAN integration in to Azure Virtual Networking
+Part 1 [here](https://youtu.be/a9Z5FuV7yJE) covers the strategy angle and "asking the right questions", whilst Part 2 [here](https://youtu.be/DRYSkxOjetU) is the video counterpart to this article, focused on the technical integration patterns for SD-WAN integration in to Azure Virtual Networks.

 We will jump straight in to the technical scenarios/options.
 For preamble and context, please watch the videos linked above.
 NB.
 You can also click the section headers, to take you straight to video content for that particular topic.

-> :warning: Check with your SD-WAM networking vendor for approved/reference designs in conjuction with understanding the high-level patterns in this document.
+> :warning: Check with your SD-WAN networking vendor for approved/reference designs in conjuction with understanding the high-level patterns in this document.

 PS (Jan 2024).
 Some related guidance for SD-WAN integration on Azure has recently been released within official Azure public docs [here](https://learn.microsoft.com/en-us/azure/architecture/networking/guide/sdwan-integration-in-hub-and-spoke-network-topologies).